-MSK Kids’ pediatric kidney tumor experts are exceptionally skilled at diagnosing and treating pediatric kidney tumors that doctors elsewhere may rarely, if ever, see.
+MSK Kids’ pediatric kidney tumor experts are exceptionally skilled at diagnosing and treating kidney cancers and tumors in children that doctors elsewhere may rarely, if ever, see.
 Our tools, treatments, and support services ensure that your child has the best chance of beating the disease.

 Rhabdoid Kidney Tumors